projectcipher/cipher/guides/personal_website/README.md

 3. The CSS value for this property will be a colour

     Colours can be the name of the colour.
-I.e. grey, white, black.
+I.e. grey, white, black, hot pink.

     Colours also have codes, known as hex codes → You need # before the number.
 I.e. #808080 = Grey + #000 = Black + #ffff = White.